Dr. med. Dirk Manski

 Refluxing ureterocolonic anastomosis:

-Ureterocolonic anastomosis is possible using a technique analogous to Bricker or Wallace, see previous section ileal conduit.
+Ureterocolonic anastomosis is possible using a technique analogous to Bricker or Wallace; see the previous section ileal conduit.

 Nonrefluxing ureterocolonic anastomosis: